Chhatna: Education

 Chhatna Chandidas Mahavidyalaya was established at Ghoramuli in 2007.
-It is affiliated to the University of Burdwan and offers honours courses in Bengali, English, history and sociology, and a general course in arts.
+It is affiliated to the Bankura University and offers honours courses in Bengali, English, history and sociology, and a general course in arts.

 The College of Agriculture, Chhatna, an extended campus of Bidhan Chandra Krishi Vishwavidyalaya, was started in 2015.

 Chhatna Chandidas Vidyapith is a Bengali-medium coeducational institution established in 1948.
 It has facilities for teaching from class V to class XII.
 The school has 10 computers, a library with 3,072 books and a playground.

 Chhatna Basudev Bidyamandir is a Bengali-medium boys only institution established in 1972.
 It has facilities for teaching from class V to class X. The school has 10 computers, a library with 315 books and a playground.

 Chhatna Basuli Balika Banipith is a Bengali-medium girls only institution established in 1975.
 It has facilities for teaching from class V to class X. The school has a library with 500 books.